abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/06-monitoring-and-load-testing.md

 1. Click on **Review + create** and click on **Create**.

-1. The test run will start running and once the test run is completed, you will be able to see **Client-side metrics**.
+1. The test run will start running, and once the test run is completed, you will be able to see **Client-side metrics**.
 Explore the given metrics output.

    ![](media/E4T2S8.png)

    ![](media/E4T2S8-1.png)

-   **Note**: In case, the test fails due to `The test was stopped due to a high error rate.
+   **Note**: In case the test fails due to `The test was stopped due to a high error rate.
 Check your script and try again.
 In case the issue persists, raise a ticket with a support error`.
 This is expected as sometimes the load on the application exceeds the defined throughput.

 ## Task 3: Explore Chaos Studio

-In this task you will add **Targets** and create an **Experiment** on **Azure Chaos Studio** to check the resilience of the web application that we created by adding real faults and observe how our applications respond to real-world disruptions.
+In this task, you will add **Targets** and create an **Experiment** on **Azure Chaos Studio** to check the resilience of the web application that we created by adding real faults and observe how our applications respond to real-world disruptions.

 1. In the Azure Portal search for **Azure Chaos Studio (1)** and then click on it from the search results **(2)**.